nuagenetworks/nuage-metroae/Documentation/VAULT_ENCRYPT.md

-# Encrypting Sensitive Data in Nuage Metro
+# Encrypting Sensitive Data in Metro&#198;
 You can safeguard sensitive data in Metro&#198; by encrypting files with Metro&#198;'s encryption tool.
 See the steps below for instructions on how to encrypt `credentials.yml`.
 It uses Ansible's vault encoding in the background.
 More details about the vault feature can be found in [documentation](https://docs.ansible.com/ansible/2.4/vault.html) provided by Ansible.
 ### 1. Create the credentials file to be encrypted
-  In your Metro deployment folder, create or edit the `credentials.yml` to store credentials required for various Nuage component.
+  In your Metro deployment folder, create or edit the `credentials.yml` to store credentials required for various Nuage components.
 This file will be encrypted.
 ### 2. Encrypt `credentials.yml`
   To encrypt `credentials.yml`, run the following command:
   ```
-  python encrypt_credentials.py <deployment_name>
+  encrypt_credentials.py [deployment_name]
   ```
-  Default deployment name is `default` if not specified.
+  The default deployment name is `default` if not specified.
 This command will prompt for master passcode to encrypt the file and will also prompt for confirming passcode.
-  Note: All user comments and unsupported fields in the credentials file will be lost
+  Note: All user comments and unsupported fields in the credentials file will be lost.

 ### 3. Running Metro&#198; with encrypted credentials
   While running Metro&#198; commands you can supply the Metro&#198; passcode via prompt or by setting an environment variable